hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
+### 2.4.0
+- Add General Content module to Home Page - No Container template

 ### 2.3.4
 - Templates with sidebars - make content area 100% width if no active sidebars exist
 - Remove widget files not included in theme
-- Child theme support improvements
+- Child theme support bugfixes
 	- Change relevant instances of get_stylesheet_directory to get_template_directory
 	- Update handle for parent stylesheet